Johnny, Johnny Come Home: Chart performance

 In France, "Johnny, Johnny Come Home" debuted at number 43 on the chart edition of 1 April 1989, and climbed regularly until reaching the top ten in its sixth week.
 It topped the chart from it tenth week and remained there for eight consecutive weeks before being dislodged by Kaoma's massive summer hit "Lambada"; then it almost did not stop to drop and totaled 17 weeks in the top ten and 26 weeks in the top 50.
 In Norway, the song was ranked in the top ten for eleven weeks from the 27th week of 1989, including a peak at number three in its sixth week.
 The song was also released in Germany, but failed to reach the chart.
-On the European Hot 100 Singles, it debuted at number 98 on 28 April 1989, reached number two in its 15th week, and spent 23 weeks on the chart, eight of them in the top ten.
+On the European Hot 100 Singles, it debuted at number 98 on 28 April 1989, reached number two in its 15th week, being blocked from the number one slot by Sonia's "You'll Never Stop Me Loving You", and spent 23 weeks on the chart, eight of them in the top ten.